 - Avoiding specific locations, sights, situations, and sounds that serve as reminders of the event

 - Anxiety, depression, numbness, or guilt

 - Sleep disturbances

 Negative Mood and Cognition Symptoms

 - Loss of interest in activities that were once considered enjoyable

 - Difficulty remembering details of the distressing event

 - Change in habits or behavior since the trauma

 Research has proven psychotherapy to be the most effective form of treatment for trauma.
 Most commonly, cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR) are used in treating trauma.

-If you or someone you know matches the trauma symptoms listed above, I am confident that I can help and invite you to contact me today for a free consultation.
+If you or someone you know has the trauma symptoms listed above, I am confident that I can help and invite you to contact me today for a free consultation.